UKCloud/documentation/articles/vmware/vmw-how-access-centos-update-servers.md

 We provide repositories for CentOS 6 on our Elevated OFFICIAL security domain.
 To access them:

-Create a file called `il3-repos.repo` in `/etc/yum.repos.d`, and populate it with the following:
+Create a file called `il3-repos.repo` in `/etc/yum.repos.d`, and populate it with the following, replacing `<elevated-public-ip-address>` with the Elevated OFFICIAL public IP address (if you're not sure what this is, contact UKCloud Support):

     ```
     [base]